 Adverbs come from various sources.
 However, not every kind of adverb will be discussed in this lesson, and we will continue learning more about adverbs in consecutive lessons.

 Most adverbs come from nouns.
-This sometimes makes it hard to tell when an adverb phrase is actually being used as a noun or not, which can cause some particle problems.
-However, we'll learn more about how to discern between the two parts of speech when a word can be either or.
+This sometimes makes it hard to tell when an adverb phrase is actually being used as a noun or not, but we'll learn more about how to discern between them.
 You've actually already gotten used to such words.
 Temporal words and counters are great examples of things that can be nouns or adverbs.

 Only a handful of adverbs are true adverbs--もう (already).
 A "true adverb" can never be used as nouns, and not surprisingly, they don't appear to come from nouns at all.

 Below are some of the most common adverbs in Japanese.
 Before we get to example sentences, we'll need to take into account the notes that follow the chart.

 |At that time||その時||A little||少し、ちょっと||Sometimes||時々|

 |Immediately||すぐに||Fairly; quite||かなり||Almost|| ほとんど|